 3) Have a positive attitude and be patient.
 Running can be challenging, but as you get in better shape you'll find that it feels more natural and is less and less of a struggle.
 Start gradually.
-If running is all new to you, start off with a 5-minute walk, 1-minute run/jog routine and add onto your running time as your conditioning improves.
-Be systematic about it.
-Eventually, the goal is to run most of or the whole time!
-Eventually, you may even venture to the track for some speedwork!
+If running is new to you, start off with a 5-minute walk, 1-minute run/jog routine and add onto your running time as your fitness improves.
+Above all, be patient.

 4) Sprinkle in some cross-training.
 Cycling, swimming and the elliptical are great non-impact cross-training options.
-When I'm really in a zone and clicking off 100+ miles a week training for a big race, I often forget to cross-train or don't make time for it.
+When I'm really in a zone and clicking off big miles to prepare for a race, I often forget to cross-train or don't make time for it.
 Big mistake.
 Cross-training works different muscles, helps correct imbalances and basically gives your legs a break from the impact.
 Make time for it.

 6) Try to run on the softest-possible surfaces, which are gentler on your joints.
 This is especially important for those who are overweight.
 If you don't have access to dirt trails, run on asphalt if it's safe to do from a traffic standpoint.
 Or, if you can find a road with a dirt shoulder, go for it.